mateuszroth/blog/source/_posts/Backend/Authentication-and-Authorization.md

 ## Authentication
 * When we do token-based authentication, such as OpenID, OAuth, or OpenID Connect, we receive an `access_token` (and sometimes `id_token`) from a trusted authority
+* Passport is an authentication middleware for Node.js
+  * Packages
+    * `bcrypt` for hashing user passwords
+    * `jsonwebtoken` for signing tokens
+    * `passport-local` for implementing local strategy
+    * `passport-jwt` for retrieving and verifying JWTs

 ### OAuth2
 * i.e. Facebook, Google